State of training on Metal

 - There are no tools for automatically converting PyTorch (or JAX) models to MLX the way you can covert models to Core ML with coremltools, though.

-- You can certainly port the training loop manually, but it’s non-trivial.
-When I tried to get Gemini CLI to port nanoGPT to MLX it kept getting stuck, even after much prodding.
+- You can certainly port the training loop from PyTorch to MLX manually, but it’s non-trivial.

 nanoGPT as a training benchmark